 Small number of independent neuroscientists

-- Organize neuroscience community and resources; investment by Kettering Fund
+- Neuroscience community and resources come together; investment made by the Kettering Fund

-- Comprehensive Neuroscience Center NIH Program Project Grant (5 Pls)-$4.5 million
+- Comprehensive Neuroscience Center NIH Program Project Grant (5 PIs) — $4.5 million

-- Recruitment of funded neuroscientists to create critical mass (esp. research movement disorders)
+- Recruitment of funded neuroscientists to create critical mass (especially to research movement disorders)

-- University System of Ohio Center of Excellence
+- Named a University System of Ohio Center of Excellence

 - Neuroscience Engineering Collaboration Building groundbreaking